mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *we must not allow the clock and the calendar to blind us to the fact that each moment of life is a miracle and mystery.*
+> *they do certainly give very strange, and newfangled, names to diseases.*

 </div>
 <!-- quote-end -->